 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, cream the butter, light brown sugar, and granulated sugar together for 1 to 2 minutes or until well combined.
 Mix in the eggs and vanilla extract one at a time until fully combined, stopping to scrape down the sides of the bowl as needed.

 - Slowly mix in the dry ingredients and continue mixing until just combined, then mix in the chocolate chips on low-speed until fully incorporated into the cookie dough.

 - Cover the cookie dough tightly and transfer to the refrigerator to chill for at least 2 hours.

-- Once the dough is almost chilled, preheat the oven to 350°F. Line large baking sheets with parchment paper or silicone baking mats and set aside.
+- Once the dough is almost chilled, preheat the oven to 350°F (177°C).
+Line three large baking sheets with parchment paper or silicone baking mats and set aside.

-- Remove the cookie dough from the refrigerator, using a 1.5-2 tablespoon cookie scoop, scoop the cookie dough and drop onto the prepared baking sheets.
-Make sure to leave a little room between each ball of cookie dough as they will spread a little while they bake.
+- Remove the cookie dough from the refrigerator, using a 1.5 tablespoon cookie scoop, scoop the cookie dough and drop onto the prepared baking sheets.
+Make sure to leave a little room between each ball of cookie dough.

-- Bake in separate batches at 350°F for 10-12 minutes or until the edges of the cookies are lightly golden brown and the top is set.
-Remove from the oven and cool on the baking sheet for 5 minutes, then transfer the cookies to a wire rack to finish cooling.
+- Bake for 10-12 minutes or until the edges of the cookies are lightly golden brown and the tops are set.
+Remove from the oven and cool on the baking sheet for 5 minutes, then transfer the cookies to a wire rack to cool completely.